markusdahlberg/piode/README.md

 - USB Flashdrive

 #### Connections
-Before attempting this, make sure you know what you are doing, and that this is likely to damage the parts if done incorrectly.
+Be carefull while soldering this.
+If you make a mistake it is likely to damage the parts.
 See the [this diagram](https://github.com/VanDerGroot/piode/blob/main/connection%20sketch.png) for more details.
 - The LCD modules are attatched to the Raspberry Pis as described in the modules documentation.
 - USB cables are connected from each Raspberry Pi to the USB switch.
 - USB flashdrive is connected to device side of USB switch.